 - Hybrid Movers.
 While carriers do their best to handle everything in-house, they sometimes hire outside companies to handle specialty items like pianos, pool tables, or hot tubs.
 For international moves, they may have overseas partners who will transport your belongings to their final destination once they arrive in your new country.

 How Do You Calculate Prices?

 Never trust a company that charges based on volume or cubic feet.
 It’s illegal.
-Legitimate companies base their estimates on four factors.
+Legitimate companies base their estimates on four factors:

 - Labor Rates.
 Movers charge for the time it takes to load and unload your belongings.
-Prices vary according to season and local labor conditions.
+Prices vary according to the season and local labor conditions.